Dephasing enhanced transport in nonequilibrium strongly correlated quantum systems: Equivalence of dephasing and driving effects in the toy model at large driving

-which is confirmed in \fir{fig6}(a) in an exact calculation for $K=20$.
-The equivalence is understood by considering the effect of the driving slightly below $f=1$ where a backward flow process is introduced.
+The correspondence between a slight increase of dephasing from zero and a slight decrease of the driving $f$ from unity, indicated in Eq. \eqref{eq:gamma_f}, is confirmed in \fir{appfig4}(a) in an exact calculation for the toy model with $K=20$.
+This equivalence is understood by considering the mean backward flow process introduced when driving slightly below $f=1$.
 In this limit the rate of driving from $\ket{K} \rightarrow \ket{s}$ taking the state out of $\ket{\Psi_D}$ is given by $\half(1-f)\Gamma$ and therefore slow.
 In contrast the rate of driving $\ket{s} \rightarrow \ket{K}$ back is $\half(1+f)\Gamma$, and therefore rapid.
-Focusing on the dynamics of these two driving processes alone, as in \fir{fig6}(b), we suppose that the initial state of the system over the configurations $\ket{s}, \ket{K-1}$ and $\ket{K}$ has the form
+Focusing on the dynamics of these two driving processes alone, as in \fir{appfig4}(b), we suppose that the initial state of the system over the configurations $\ket{s}, \ket{K-1}$ and $\ket{K}$ has the form

 where there is some coherence between $\ket{K-1}$ and $\ket{K}$, but no population initially in $\ket{s}$.
 Evolving this state according only to these driving processes yields solutions